realdoomsboygaming/JitStreamer/README.md

 2. Verify that you're using the correct version of Python (3.6 or higher).
 3. Make sure your virtual environment is activated before installing and running SideJITServer.
 4. If you get a "command not found" error, try using the full path to the SideJITServer executable.

-For further assistance, please refer to the project's GitHub repository or reach out to the project maintainers.